 “Dating was kind of like I was just waiting for someone to say that they had Googled me,” Gallagher tells Bustle.
 “I didn't know who knew what and who I could talk to.”

-Both Gallagher and a second survivor who confronted Flake outside the elevator, Ana Maria Archila, say they’ve come to realize over time how much of a positive impact their viral moment had — even if it didn’t stop the Supreme Court justice from being confirmed as they’d hoped.
+Both Gallagher and a second survivor who confronted Flake outside the elevator, Ana Maria Archila, say they’ve come to realize over time how much of a positive impact their viral moment had — even if it didn’t stop the then-Supreme Court nominee from being confirmed as they’d hoped.
 In recent weeks, activists and politicians, including presidential candidates Sen. Elizabeth Warren and Sen. Kamala Harris, have called for Kavanaugh’s impeachment.
 The renewed scrutiny on the justice came after journalists from The New York Times reported that a 10-month investigation into Kavanaugh had uncovered more allegations about sexual misconduct, including an additional and previously unreported incident from Kavanaugh’s time at Yale.
-Kavanaugh has vigorously denied accusations of sexual misconduct.
+Kavanaugh has denied accusations of sexual misconduct.

 The new reporting on Kavanaugh is the latest in a series of ups and downs for sexual assault survivors who protested his nomination.
 But the fact that Archila and Gallagher’s actions helped inspire a more open conversation around sexual violence is fueling their hope for the future.
 And as life-changing as the confrontation itself was, Archila says even the protests leading up to that encounter were transformative.